Stephen Reinhardt: Judicial philosophy

 His reversal rate did not affect his status as a feeder judge—between 2009 and 2013, he placed six of his clerks on the Supreme Court, tied for the tenth highest number during the same time period.

 One of Reinhardt's former clerks, Cornell law professor Michael Dorf, said that when Reinhardt "believes himself clearly bound by Supreme Court precedent with which he disagrees, he states his disagreement but follows the precedent."
 Dorf accounts for Reinhardt's reversal rate by stating that "Reinhardt resolves cases under existing precedent as he believes those precedents should be read, without regard to whether five or more Justices of the Supreme Court are likely to reverse him."

 Reinhardt rejected originalism, and believed the Constitution could bring justice to everyone, especially the underprivileged.
 Reinhardt was also a cynic and a pragmatist as well as a liberal.
 In May 2017, in the legal opinion of Magana Ortiz v.
 Sessions, Reinhardt admitted he could not stop a deportation, and said he had to allow it as a judge, although he would not as a citizen.
 Reinhardt also criticized the Trump administration in the opinion.

-Examples of opinions that reversed Reinhardt's opinions are:
+Examples of opinions that reversed Reinhardt's opinions include: